drandrewthomas/AndroidDepthCamera/README.md

 * Number of averages used.
 * Orientation as yaw, pitch and roll (degrees).
 * Sensor physical details as width, height and focal length ( all in mm)

+## What's included?

+There are four folders here, each containing code and examples for different systems and uses.
+They are:

+* **APDE code:** This is the main Android code for accessing a Camera2 depth camera.
+It is provided in the form of a basic camera app that can save data files for use in the other code examples.
+It handles things like the Android camera permissions so should be a useful base for your own code.
+However, note that the camera code is really a Java file, so it should also give a good starting point for Android Studio and AIDE projects.

+* **Processing PC code:** This code provides classes for loading data, and metadata, from a file saved in the APDE app, as well as for converting those data into pointclouds with x, y and z vertices (plus an array of indexed depth-confidence values).
+The classes are provided within an example sketch that loads an example file and displays a point cloud of the data.
+You can also use the loader class from the PC code in APDE, as a simple way to load files without worrying about all the camera permissions.

+* **Python 3 code:** This code provides a means of loading depth, and depth-confidence data, together with the camera metadata, plus code for making images of those data and even making point clouds.
+It is provided with some examples, including code to load data and view images and sections with matplotlib.
+Another example also uses matplotlib, but to display a point cloud in 3D.
+Note that the code was mostly written and tested in PyDroid3, so should be easy to use on a PC or Android device.

+* **Javascript code:** This is basically a simple port of the Processing PC code, with the loading and point cloud generation code changed to Javascript classes.
+It is provided within an example web-page that displays a point cloud, coloured using the depth-confidence values, that you can rotate by dragging over it.
+It also allows you to change the minimum depth-confidence value to explore how that relates to the quality of depth data.
+[Click here to view it live on Github.io](https://drandrewthomas.github.io/AndroidDepthCamera/).

 ## Credits